ukncsc/lme/README.md

 The National Cyber Security Centre (NCSC) has made the decision to retire Logging Made Easy (LME).<br>
-This GitHub page will be open and maintained until **31st March 2023** after which time it will be removed, and LME will no longer be supported by the NCSC.
+This GitHub page will be open and maintained until **31st March 2023** after which time it will be archived, and LME will no longer be supported by the NCSC.

 The decision to remove LME is part of a wider reprioritisation exercise by the NCSC to focus critical resources on higher impact initiatives which continue to protect the UK's cyber infrastructure.